December tornado record crushed by historic onslaught of storms in U.S.

 While records are too numerous to list in one spot, these key points demonstrate how unusual the month’s severe weather was.

-- 163 tornadoes have been confirmed, the most on record in December by far, and the second most in any winter month.
+- 163 tornadoes have been confirmed, the most on record in December by far and the second most in any winter month.
 The tornado count would be above average for any month other than April, May and June.
 The two main outbreaks alone were responsible for at least 145 of these tornadoes.
 The Weather Service has confirmed 66 tornadoes from Dec.
-10 and 11 and 79 tornadoes on Dec.
+10-11 and 79 tornadoes Dec.
 15.

-- There have been twice as many strong tornadoes this December than in April, May and June this year.
-December is, on average, the month with the fewest tornadoes, while April, May and June average the most.
+- There have been twice as many strong tornadoes this December as in April, May and June this year.
+December is on average the month with the fewest tornadoes, while April, May and June average the most.

-- 90 people have been killed by tornadoes in December, which now ranks as the 10th deadliest month for tornadoes since modern records began in 1950.
+- Ninety people have been killed by tornadoes in December, which now ranks as the 10th-deadliest month for tornadoes since modern records began in 1950.

 - The severe thunderstorm complex that struck the Upper Midwest on the 15th was the first derecho on record in December, according to the National Weather Service, and it produced the most reports of wind gusts greater than 75 miles per hour of any known event.